 - "[With the T5, the] old, boring wagon stigmas are stricken from your mind." -- Edmunds

 - "The 6-speed manual gearbox was a pleasure to use.
 It was smooth and I never messed up a shift." -- The Auto Channel

 Handling and Braking

 The V50's handling is pleasing and even a little bit fun.
-Of the sport suspension, standard on the T5 and optional on the 2.4i, almost all test drivers agreed that though it delivered improved handling, it came at the expense of a comfortable ride.
+Almost all test drivers said the sport suspension, standard on the T5 and optional on the 2.4i, delivered improved handling.
+However, it comes at the expense of a comfortable ride.
 The V50 has responsive steering that makes it a nimble about-towner.
 Most were pleased with the V50's braking performance, even if the brake pedal was a little soft.

 The T5 models of the V50 are available with all-wheel drive (AWD), a system that reviewers almost unanimously praised.
 Under normal driving conditions, the majority of the engine's power is directed to the V50's front wheels.
 When the AWD system detects wheel slippage, it sends power to the wheels with the most grip.

 - " We were impressed with the system's ability to keep the car heading where we pointed it." -- Motor Trend

 - "On snow-packed and icy surfaces the all-wheel-drive V50 clings with confidence." -- Kelley Blue Book

 - "I actually drove around looking for steep hills with deep snow and ice in order to stop on the steepest section and then floor the gas pedal.
 The V50 would take off like it was on dry gravel -- it was a great feeling of control!" -- About.com